Mohegan Sun Arena: Professional wrestling

-The arena has hosted various WWE events, including frequently hosted episodes of Raw, SmackDown, and Main Event.
+The arena has hosted various WWE and All Elite Wrestling events, including frequently hosted episodes of Raw, SmackDown, and Rampage.

+Bare-knuckle boxing

+The arena has hosted 3 Bare Knuckle Fighting Championship events.
+The first being BKFC 61 Connecticut: Rivera vs. Straus, BKFC on DAZN Mohegan Sun: Lane vs. VanCamp. and most recently BKFC Fight Night Mohegan Sun: Porter vs. Cleckler.

 Seating

-As of 2006, the seating can be configured into 5 common sports configurations.
-Basketball, boxing, bowling, rodeo, table tennis, lacrosse.
-It also can be reconfigured to fit many types of concerts: regular, fullhouse, centerstage, and halfhouse.
-The arena has won awards for being one of America's most modern concert venues.
+As of 2006, the seating can be configured into 5 common sports configurations: basketball, boxing, bowling, rodeo, table tennis, lacrosse.
+It also can be reconfigured to fit regular, fullhouse, centerstage, and halfhouse concerts.
 The arena was awarded the 2008 and 2010 Country Music Award for "Casino of the Year".
 It was also ranked the 4th best venue by Billboard Magazine.